 To the Black Horse Troop.
 In tender memory of the Dead with affectionate greetings to the living.
 My proudest thought is that I was one of them.

-James Keith, Black Horse Cavalryman and Chief Justice, Virginia Supreme Court
+James Keith, Black Horse Cavalryman and Chief Justice, Virginia Supreme Court, the dedication in a book of his speeches

 Table of Contents